Algebraic geometry: Morphism of affine varieties

 If V′ is a variety contained in A^{m}, we say that f is a regular map from V to V′ if the range of f is contained in V′.

 The definition of the regular maps apply also to algebraic sets.
 The regular maps are also called morphisms, as they make the collection of all affine algebraic sets into a category, where the objects are the affine algebraic sets and the morphisms are the regular maps.
 The affine varieties is a subcategory of the category of the algebraic sets.

 Given a regular map g from V to V′ and a regular function f of k[V′], then f ∘ g ∈ k[V].
 The map f → f ∘ g is a ring homomorphism from k[V′] to k[V].
 Conversely, every ring homomorphism from k[V′] to k[V] defines a regular map from V to V′.
 This defines an equivalence of categories between the category of algebraic sets and the opposite category of the finitely generated reduced k-algebras.
 This equivalence is one of the starting points of scheme theory.

 Rational function and birational equivalence

 In contrast to the preceding sections, this section concerns only varieties and not algebraic sets.
 On the other hand, the definitions extend naturally to projective varieties (next section), as an affine variety and its projective completion have the same field of functions.

-If V is an affine variety, its coordinate ring is an integral domain and has thus a field of fractions which is denoted k(V) and called the field of the rational functions on V or, shortly, the function field of V. Its elements are the restrictions to V of the rational functions over the affine space containing V. The domain of a rational function f is not V but the complement of the subvariety (a hypersurface) where the denominator of f vanishes.
+If V is an affine variety, its coordinate ring is an integral domain and has thus a field of fractions which is denoted k(V) and called the field of the rational functions on V or, shortly, the function field of V. Its elements are the restrictions to V of the rational functions over the affine space containing V. The domain of a rational function f is not V but the complement of the sub-variety (a hypersurface) where the denominator of f vanishes.

 As with regular maps, one may define a rational map from a variety V to a variety V'.
 As with the regular maps, the rational maps from V to V' may be identified to the field homomorphisms from k(V') to k(V).

 Two affine varieties are birationally equivalent if there are two rational functions between them which are inverse one to the other in the regions where both are defined.
 Equivalently, they are birationally equivalent if their function fields are isomorphic.